 Associate of Arts

-The Associate of Arts (AA) degree provides a strong foundation in quantitative reasoning, written and oral communication, natural and social sciences, humanities and fine arts.
+Comprised primarily of 100- and 200-level courses, the Associate of Arts (AA) provides a strong foundation in quantitative literacy, written and oral communication, natural and social sciences, humanities, and fine arts.
 The AA prepares students for career advancement or transition to a baccalaureate program.
 Students may complete the AA as a stand-alone degree or as preparation for a subsequent baccalaureate degree.
-A student who graduates with the AA has completed all general education requirements for a baccalaureate degree except for an integrative capstone course (an upper-division course usually taken later in a student's baccalaureate program).
-Early completion of general education requirements provides opportunities for students to strengthen basic intellectual skills, increase their knowledge of traditional academic disciplines and meet prerequisites for upper-division courses.
-AA students can pursue general studies or, with the assistance of an academic adviser, tailor the AA program to prepare for a particular baccalaureate major.
+A student who graduates with the AA has completed all General Education Requirements for a baccalaureate degree except for an integrative capstone course (an upper-division course usually taken later in a student's baccalaureate program).
+Early completion of General Education Requirements provides opportunities for students to strengthen basic intellectual skills, increase their knowledge of traditional academic disciplines, and meet prerequisites for upper-division courses.
+AA students can pursue general studies or, with the assistance of an academic advisor, tailor the AA program to prepare for a particular baccalaureate major.

 Requirements for the Associate of Arts degree

-A total of 60 credits is required for the Associate of Arts (AA) degree.
+A total of 60 credits is required for the Associate of Arts (AA).
 Students who are interested in the AA alone have a wide range of choices to meet degree requirements.
 Requirements in basic skills and in disciplinary areas may be met by selecting any course in the appropriate category from the list of General Education courses (GERs).
-In addition, students complete 26 credits of electives.
+In addition, students complete 20 credits of electives.

 - Complete 3 credits from the GER Oral Communication Skills list.